 Once you have done all this, the grounds themselves remain on the floor of the upper chamber, while the brewed coffee has made its way into the bottom chamber.

 This is surely not going to be a method that suits everyone.
 Siphon makers require a lot of effort and concentration, particularly if you're waking up in the morning, as well as cleaning and maintenance.
-However, despite its lengthy process, siphon coffee makers are surprisingly not as expensive as you would imagine and they produce a quality cup of coffee.
+However, despite the lengthy process, siphon coffee makers compare to others in terms of price points, as they are surprisingly not as expensive as you would imagine and produce a quality cup of coffee.

 Every machine varies greatly and not all machines function the same.
-You have to consider many aspects in regards to your brewing experience, such as durability, portability, accessibility, and of course, affordability.
+You have to consider many aspects in regards to your brewing experience when you compare coffee makers such as durability, portability, accessibility, and of course, affordability.
 Whether you're looking to enjoy coffee-making as a hobby with a siphon, or to feel like a barista while making a convenient espresso beverage with Leverpresso, you will hardly run out of options in the coffee maker industry.